 If you’re one who prefers retreating to a place that’s calm, quiet, and serene, then Kinsale will be your pick among Pickering neighbourhoods.
 This region was part of York County in the Home District of Upper Canada.
 However, after the 1974 municipal reorganization, it’s now part of Durham region.
 The area is home to family setups and houses available range from modest single-family houses to lush mansions fit for royalty.

 Kinsale is a great place to raise children as houses come with expansive compounds for them to play, and it’s safe too.
 Undoubtedly, the favourite sport in Kinsale is golf as there are multiple golf clubs.
 They include the Lakeridge Golf Club, Lyndebrook Golf Club, and Royal Ashburn Golf Club among others.
+In terms of golf courses, Kinsale is comparable to what you’d find in a city like Brampton but with reduced traffic and crowding evocative of Pickering.”

 In southern Ontario is Claremont, one of the Pickering neighbourhoods rich in history.
 This suburban community on the northern side of Pickering has ranch-style village-style houses as well as modern houses.